 Drying is needed to make most lumber suitable for use.
 Drying results in dimensionally stable wood with increased strength.
 Properly dried lumber is without warp, splits, mold and insects, and the pitch is set.

 Drying consumes 70% of the energy used to convert a tree to lumber and represents 10-15% of the cost.
 Value loss due to warp, roller split, and jams at the planer can be significant.

 For example, reducing downfall from #2&Better to #3 by 1% can add $250,000 annually to the bottom line of a large sawmill.
 In short, it's vital to dry properly and efficiently.

-Kiln operators, supervisors, and others associated with industrial lumber drying have benefited from How to Dry Lumber for Quality and Profit since 1949 when it was first offered by Oregon State’s Forest Research Laboratory.
+Kiln operators, supervisors, and others associated with industrial lumber drying have benefited from How to Dry Lumber for Quality and Profit since 1949 when it was first offered at Oregon State University.